 Enter the total amount of the distribution before income tax or other deductions were withheld.
-Include direct rollovers, premiums paid by a trustee or custodian for current life or other insurance protection (PS 58 costs), and the gross amount of any IRA distribution, including a recharacterization and a Roth IRA conversion.
+Include direct rollovers, IRA rollovers to accepting employer plans, premiums paid by a trustee or custodian for the cost of current life or other insurance protection, and the gross amount of any IRA distribution, including a recharacterization and a Roth IRA conversion.
 Also include in this box distributions to plan participants from governmental section 457(b) plans.
 However, in the case of a distribution by a trust representing CDs redeemed early, report the net amount distributed.
-Also, see Box 6 on page R-8.
+Also, see box 6 on page R-9.